jonkpirateboy/DisplayLink-on-Raspberry-Pi/README.md

-# DisplayLink on Raspberry Pi 5
+# DisplayLink on Raspberry Pi

-This guide assumes you're using a DisplayLink USB adapter and want to get it working with a Raspberry Pi 5 running Raspberry Pi OS (Bookworm, 64-bit).
+This guide assumes you're using a DisplayLink USB adapter and want to get it working with a Raspberry Pi 5 (or 4) running Raspberry Pi OS (Bookworm, 64-bit).
 It includes building and installing the EVDI module, setting up DisplayLinkManager, and ensuring everything works on boot.

 ## 1. System Requirements